chidex-henry/rentzone-infrastructure-tfmodule-ecs-/README.md

-**Rentzone Application Deployment with Terraform Modules**
+**Building AWS infrastructures with Terraform Modules**

----

 ### Overview
 This project demonstrates the deployment of the Rentzone application on Amazon Web Services (AWS) infrastructure using Terraform modules.
-By utilizing Terraform modules, the project efficiently packages and deploys AWS resources, ensuring scalability, reliability, and security of the application.
+By utilizing Terraform modules, the project efficiently packages and deploys AWS resources, ensuring the scalability, reliability, and security of the application.

 ### Project Components